Bashly comes with built-in bash completions generator, provided by the completely gem.

 Creates the raw data YAML file.
 This is intended mainly for development purposes.

-The bash completions generation is completely automatic, and you will have to rerun the
+The bash completions generation is completely automatic, but you will have to

 bashly.yml on the command you wish to alter: